-The Liberals are also proposing to make CCB by 15% (or up to $1,000) (as an alternative to the Conservative Party’s proposal) and to introduce a 15 week leave for parents who adopt children.
+The Liberals are also proposing to make maternity and parental leave benefits tax-exempt at source (see David Macdonald’s analysis of these dueling proposals) and to introduce a 15 week leave for parents who adopt children.
 They’ve pledged to create a new Guaranteed Paid Family Leave program to ensure that new parents who currently don’t qualify for Employment Insurance (EI) benefits will have support through the first year of their baby’s life.
 These measures are expected to cost $800 million in 2020-21, rising to $1.2 billion by 2023-24.
 An additional $500+ million is being set aside to fund the enhanced CDB.

 It will also take steps to make it easier to qualify for maternity and parental leave benefits by introducing a universal qualifying threshold of 360 hours for the Employment Insurance system, and continue to support programs that allow women to build careers in nontraditional fields.

 The Green Party has also promised to ramp up child care spending to meet the international benchmark of 1% of GDP to create a universal and affordable early learning and child care system that supports children’s developmental needs and women’s participation in education and paid employment.
 And the party has promised to eliminate the GST on all construction costs related to child-care spaces.